 I could almost taste them.
 Almost.

 This went on for several years, and not once did I get to eat those blackberries.
 The berries were not soft nor sweet before a hard frost took them from me.
-As with my Sweet Potato experiment, I learned that, while the blackberry canes were indeed hardy, the zone 3 growing season was not, nor likely ever will be, long enough to bring them to fruition (heavy sigh).
+As with my Sweet Potato experiment, I learned that, while the blackberry canes were indeed hardy, the zone 2/3 growing season in central British Columbia was not, nor likely ever will be, long enough to bring them to fruition (heavy sigh).
 But I'm not mourning the blackberry-dream-gone-awry.
 Not really.
 I've decided, rather, to use more garden space for the tried and true—like haskap.

 So, unlike my sweet potato experiment, I won't be trying blackberries again any time soon, if ever.
 Some of the finer things in life are not free—but they CAN be purchased at the grocery store! :)